Gnocchi with Asparagus in Lemon Cream Sauce

 • Heat olive oil in a large saute pan over medium-high heat.

-• Add the shallots and sauté for about 1 minute, stirring often, then add the asparagus for another 2 minutes of simmering.
+• Add the shallots and sauté for about 1 minute, stirring often, then add the asparagus and simmer for another 2 minutes.
 Finally, add garlic for the last 30 to 60 seconds, making sure it doesn't burn.

-• Add vegetable stock and lemon juice to the saute pan with the shallots, asparagus, and garlic.
-Bring to a boil and then add heavy cream, salt, and pepper.
+• Add vegetable broth and lemon juice to the saute pan with the shallots, asparagus, and garlic.
+Bring to a boil, and then add heavy cream, salt, and pepper.

-• Bring back to a simmer and add the gnocchi, salt, pepper, and lemon zest and cook for approximately 4-5 minutes, stirring occasionally until the sauce is thickened and the gnocchi is tender.
+• Bring back to a simmer, add the gnocchi, salt, pepper, and lemon zest, and cook for approximately 4-5 minutes, stirring occasionally until the sauce thickens and the gnocchi is tender.

 • Serve with an additional sprinkling of grated Parmigiano Reggiano and a dusting of beetroot powder.